RafaelAmauri/Image-Studio/README.md

-It is possible to specify what operations you want by the command line.
+You can specify what operations you want by the command line.
 For example, to quantize an image with 8 colors and use dithering, you could run

     python3 main.py -i path/to/image --quantize 8 --dithering